Liquid Medications¶

 | 1 mg/mL | 1 mg of drug in every 1 mL of liquid |

 The label concentration is your stock ratio.
-Always write it as a fraction before setting up your calculation:
+Write it as a fraction with mL on top — that way mL cancels in and your answer comes out in mL:

 Basic Liquid Calculation¶